 The Enduring Legacy of the Land of Punt

 Despite its fading into mythology, Punt’s vibrant heritage lives on.
 The modern people of Somalia continue to honour their historical ties with Egypt, preserving ancient customs and linguistic elements.
 The traces of Punt in modern-day Somalia may provide the key to unlocking one of the most intriguing mysteries of ancient history.

 The Queen Hatshepsut’s Ambitious Expedition to Punt

-A testament to the flourishing trade between Punt and Egypt is evident from the accounts of Queen Hatshepsut, the fifth pharaoh and second female pharaoh of the Eighteenth Dynasty of Egypt.
-In an ambitious venture, she ordered the construction of a fleet on the Red Sea to facilitate smoother commerce between the two civilizations.
+A testament to the flourishing trade between Punt and Egypt is evident from the accounts of Queen Hatshepsut, the fifth and second female pharaoh of the Eighteenth Dynasty of Egypt.
+In an ambitious venture, she ordered the construction of a fleet on the Red Sea to facilitate smoother commerce between the two civilisations.
 Moreover, the Pharaoh herself is said to have embarked on a journey to the ancient city, bringing back a bounty of gifts to Egypt, which included monuments, copper, and carved amulets.

 The Echoes of Punt in Egyptian Art and Literature

 Depictions of Punt and its inhabitants resonate in the artistic and literary fabric of ancient Egypt.
 A notable artefact is a painting showcasing the Queen of Punt during Hatshepsut’s visit to Egypt.
 This portrayal, coupled with the enduring metallic tree in front of Hatshepsut’s temple, believed to be a gift from Punt, is a vital visual testimony of Punt’s existence.